CO – The Silent Killer

 Keep fire safety in mind as temperatures drop!

-Big White Fire Department is urging everyone to keep fire safety in mind as the temperatures turn colder.
+Big White Fire Department is urging everyone to keep fire safety in mind as the temperatures outside continue to drop.

 There are some simple things people can do to stay fire safe during the colder months:

 - Have all fuel-burning appliances inspected annually by a registered fuel contractor.
 Go to COSafety.ca to find a contractor near you.